 3.14 The NFU tried again to hold a meeting with Bruton Knowles and an email was sent on 5th April 2017 there was no direct reply from Bruton Knowles but contact was made direct from Network Rail on 13 April 2017 requesting information on the individual member queries.
 A copy of the NFU response was sent to Jonathan Boulton at Network Rail and the NFU was informed that we would receive a response.
-The only response received as stated above was on the 8th September 2017 to the letters of objection letters 25th April and 5th May 2017.
+The only response received as stated above was on the 20th December 2017.